zayamatias/retrotool/README.md

 # retrotool

-Tool to facilitate sprites/graphics manipulation and creation for retro-progarmming on several systems (MSX for now).
+Tool to facilitate sprites/graphics manipulation and creation for retro-progarmming on several systems (MSX & NeoGeo now!).

 Tool should be "runnable" under python in any system supporting "tkinter" library (Win/Linux/MacOS)